Filters

 An

-bar.
-Because this concept doesn’t actually exist the closing price is replaced with the opening price to really form anOHLO
+OHLbar.
+Because this concept doesn’t actually exist the closing price is replaced with the opening price to really form anOHLObar. -

 An

-bar whic also doesn’t exist.
-The reality is that it will be delivered like a tickCCCC
+Cbar whic also doesn’t exist.
+The reality is that it will be delivered like a tickCCCC -

 The volume if distributed between the 2 parts